Papal primacy: Emperor Phocas' decree

 When Phocas took the Byzantine throne in 602, the Diocese of Rome, Bishop Gregory I, praised Phocas as a "restorer of liberty" and referred to him as a pious and clement lord.
 Meanwhile Gregory I died in 604, and also his successor, Sabinian, in 606.
-After almost a year of vacancy, Emperor Phocas appointed Bonafice III as the new bishop of Rome in February 19, 607 AD.
+After almost a year of vacancy, Emperor Phocas appointed Bonafice III as the new bishop of Rome on February 19, 607 AD.
 Then Phocas writes through imperial decree of the Roman government, proclaims Boniface III as the "Head of all the Churches" and "Universal Bishop".
 Phocas transfers the title of "Universal Bishop" from Diocese of Constantinople to Diocese of Rome.
 Boniface sought and obtained a decree from Phocas which he restated that "the See of Blessed Peter the Apostle should be the head of all the Churches" and ensured that the title of "Universal Bishop" belonged exclusively to the Bishop of Rome.
 This act effectively ended the attempt by Patriarch Cyriacus of Constantinople to establish himself as "Universal Bishop".

-East-West Schism
+East–West Schism

-The dispute about the authority of Roman bishops reached a climax in the year 1054, when the legate of Pope Leo IX excommunicated Patriarch of Constantinople Michael I Cerularius.
+The dispute about the authority of Roman bishops reached a climax in 1054, when the legate of Pope Leo IX excommunicated Patriarch of Constantinople Michael I Cerularius.
 Leo IX had, however, died before the legate issued this excommunication, depriving the legate of its authority and thereby rendering the excommunication technically invalid.
 Similarly, a ceremony of excommunication of Leo IX then performed by Michael I was equally invalid, since one cannot be posthumously excommunicated.
-This event led to the schism of the Greek-rite and Latin-rite churches.
+This event led to the schism of the Greek and Latin churches.
 In itself, it did not have the effect of excommunicating the adherents of the respective churches, as the tit-for-tat excommunications, even had they been valid, would have applied to the named persons only.
 At the time of the excommunications, many contemporary historians, including Byzantine chroniclers, did not consider the event significant.